M-10001/discopop-gui-vscode/README.md

 Open the DiscoPoP view.
 It is located in the same area as the file explorer and the search view.

 To analyze a Project, we need to know where to find it and how to interact with it.
 This is done in the configurations view.
-Click on the plus sign to create a configuration and input the required information.
+When analyzing projects with DiscoPoP, configurations should be created automatically using the timestamp of the first analysis as the default label.
+To add a configuration manually, click on the plus sign to create a configuration and input the required information.

 Now you can run or load DiscoPoP and HotspotDetection from the configurations view.